marusyaganza/lp-monorepo/packages/front/README.md

 ```

 This runs the app in development mode locally.
-The frontend will use the shared UI components from `@lp/ui` and fetch dictionary/game data from configured APIs.
+The frontend will use the shared UI components from `@lp/ui` and fetch dictionary/game data from `@lp-server`.

 ---